codyps/leak/README.md

 This is a modified version of the proposed rfc: https://github.com/rust-lang/rfcs/pull/1233

 Notable changes:

 - for user convenience, leak() is a non-static method
 - Return `&T` instead of `&mut T`

 While it would be ideal to return a `&'a mut T`, we apparently can't do that due to limitations in rust's borrow checker causing soundness issues.
-Details are in the RFC liked above.
+Details are in the RFC linked above.